JonahBraun/debs-recipes/_posts/2005-06-17-sanfrancisco-pork-chops.md

 - 2 c chopped broccoli, cauliflower, celery or veggies of choice
 - 4 T chicken broth
 - 2 T brown sugar
-- 2 t corn starch
 - 4 T wheat free tamari sauce
 - 1 t crushed red pepper
 - 2 T water
+- 2 t corn starch

-To make: Heat 1T oil in a wok.
-Add pork chops; cook until browned and cooked through adding garlic near the end.
+Heat 1T oil in a wok.
+Add pork chops.
+Brown on each side adding garlic near the end.
 Revove meat to a plate.
 Add veggies to pan.
 Stir-fry for one or two minutes adding more oil as necessary.
-Mix remaining ingredients together then add to pan along with pork chops.
-Simmer until heated through.
+Remove to a dish.
+Mix broth, sugar and tamari together then add to pan along with pork chops.
+Simmer on low until meat is cooked through (approx. 20 minutes).

+Mix cornstarch with water.
+Add to pan along with veggies.
+Bring to a boil.
+Serve.